 Over 30 Years’ worth of “Tireless, enthusiastic and inspirational […] service, help and support [… in] building and sustaining a healthy community” of over 30 years was officially recognised when Cornelia was named Ultimate Champion of the 2017 Morayshire Community Awards.

 Marcus Lindner’s education and training includes Theatre Arts, Health Care Management and Arts Administration culminating in Bachelor and Master of Science degrees.

 Marcus has enjoyed three main careers spanning forty-five years in theatre, health care facility development, and real estate investments.
 His responsibilities in the development of nursing homes, residential facilities for persons with dementia, senior affordable housing and day treatment clinics included project planning, policy development, human resources and administration.
-Over the past twenty-five years, he specialized in land investments and continues to serve as trustee for the acquisition, entitlement and sale of commercial and residential properties.
+Over the past twenty-five years, he specialised in land investments and continues to serve as trustee for the acquisition, entitlement and sale of commercial and residential properties.
 Concurrently Marcus has brought together his interests in well-being and performance art by creating Journey Arts, an innovative sound and vibrational healing studio presently located in northern Scotland.

 Marcus came to the Findhorn Foundation in 2012.
 Now living in the wider Findhorn Community, he has been a PETvolunteer since 2016, Director since September 2017, affordable Housing Director from December 2017 to January 2019 (currently as Interim) since when he is a Non-Executive Director.
 After being a long time committed volunteer, also volunteering with the Community Care Circle, Findhorn Foundation Archives and Cluny Reception.
 Marcus lives in joyful harmony with his lovely wife Terri Guest, partner, friend and co-conspirator.